codecat/qb/Readme.md

 If no name is passed, the name of the current directory will be used.

 For example, `--name foo` will produce a binary `foo` on Linux, and `foo.exe` on Windows.

+#### `--out`
+Sets the output directory for the linker output.
+If no output directory is passed, the current directory will be used.

 #### `--type`
 Sets the type of the project, which can be an executable or a (dynamic) library.
 This is specified using the keywords `exe`, `dll`, or `lib`.